sVedantWork/ComputerVisionBasics/README.md

 * 1] Medium quialty webcam.
 * 2] Laptop/ PC Screen as the display window is 1280 x 720
 * 3] Elementary understanding of python.
+* 4] Make sure the palm is always facing the webcam and parallel to it to get the best results.

 # AI_PAINTER:
 I've made a AI painter wherein using the index finger we can draw on the display window with 4 different color options.